kyamagu/mexopencv/README.markdown

 Collection and a development kit of matlab mex functions for OpenCV library

-The package provides matlab mex functions that interface a hundred of OpenCV functions.
+The package provides matlab mex functions that interface a hundred of OpenCV APIs.
 Also the package contains C++ class that converts between Matlab's native data type and OpenCV data types.
 The package is suitable for fast prototyping of OpenCV application in Matlab, use of OpenCV as an external toolbox in Matlab, and development of an original mex function.